Warnings

 What may interact with VYZULTA?

 Interactions are not expected.
-Do not use any other eye products without telling your doctor or health care professional.
+Do not use any other eye products without telling your care team.

 They need to know if you have any of these conditions:

--an unusual or allergic reaction to latanoprostene bunod or other medicines, foods, dyes, or preservatives
+-An unusual or allergic reaction to latanoprostene bunod, other medications, foods, dyes, or preservatives

 What should I watch for while using VYZULTA?

-Visit your doctor or health care professional for regular checks on your progress.
+Visit your care team for regular checks on your progress.
 Report any serious side effects right away.
-Stop using this medicine if your eyes get swollen, painful, or have a discharge, and see your doctor or health care professional as soon as you can.
+Stop using this medication if your eyes get swollen, painful, or have a discharge, and see your care team as soon as you can.

-This medicine may cause your eye, eyelashes, and eyelids to change color.
-Tell your doctor or health care professional if this happens.
-If only one eye is being treated with with this medicine, a difference may develop between the treated and untreated eye in eyelash length, darkness or thickness, and/or color changes of the eyelid skin or iris.
+This medication may cause your eye, eyelashes, and eyelids to change color.
+Tell your care team if this happens.
+If only one eye is being treated with this medication, a difference may develop between the treated and untreated eye in eyelash length, darkness or thickness, and/or color changes of the eyelid skin or iris.
 These changes may be permanent.

 If you wear contact lenses, take them out before placing drops in the eye.
 Contact lenses may be put back in 15 minutes after putting the drops in your eyes.